Loop diuretic: Pharmacokinetics

 Loop diuretics are highly protein bound and therefore have a low volume of distribution.
-The protein bound nature of the loop diuretic molecules causes it to be secreted via several transporter molecules along luminal wall of the proximal convoluted tubules to be able to exert its function.
+The protein bound nature of the loop diuretic molecules causes it to be secreted via several transporter molecules along the luminal wall of the proximal convoluted tubules to be able to exert its function.

+Loop diuretics usually have a ceiling effect whereby doses greater than a certain maximum amount will not increase the clinical effect of the drug.
+Also, there is a threshold minimum concentration of loop diuretics that needs to be achieved at the thick ascending limb to enable the onset of abrupt diuresis.

 The availability of furosemide is highly variable, ranging from 10% to 90%.
-The biological half-life of furosemide is limited by absorption from gastrointestinal tract into the bloodstream.
-The apparent half-life of its excretion is higher than the apparent half-life of absorption via oral route.
-Therefore, intravenous dose of furosemide is twice as potent as the oral route.
+The biological half-life of furosemide is limited by absorption from the gastrointestinal tract into the bloodstream.
+The apparent half-life of its excretion is higher than the apparent half-life of absorption via the oral route.
+Therefore, furosemide taken intravenously is twice as potent as an equivalent dose taken orally.